Celtic Boy Names and Irish Boy Names

 DERMOT, DERMOD, DARBY: free

-DESMOND, DES, ESMOND: from south Munster
+DESMOND, DES, ESMOND: from south Munster.
+One of our favorite Irish boy names.

 DEVINE, DAIMHIN: bard